Born in 1955 in Barcelona, where he studied at the Llotja School of Art and Design and at the Sant Jordi School of Fine Arts.

 In 2011, a large selection of Plensa’s sculptures, both interior – shown in the exhibition rooms – and large works – installed in the gardens – were exhibited at the Yorkshire Sculpture Park in West Bretton, England.
 Thanks to this exhibition, the site received national recognition as Most Magnificent Attraction in 2011.
 To date, this has been one of the most complete shows ever devoted to the work of Jaume Plensa.

 The Crown Fountain, which was unveiled in Chicago’s Millennium Park in 2004, is one of Plensa’s largest projects and, without doubt, one of the most brilliant.
-The work led to many commissions, adding to the list of works by Jaume Plensa in public spaces, right up to the most recents, Roots (2014), installed in the Toranomon district in Tokyo and Possibilities (2016) in the Lotte Tower in Seoul, Korea.
+The work led to many commissions, adding to the list of works by Jaume Plensa in public spaces, right up to the most recents, Possibilities (2016) in the Lotte Tower in Seoul, Korea or Source (2017) in Montreal to celebrate the 375th Anniversary of the city.

 Defender of the graphic artwork from the beginning, he did many exhibitions dedicated to graphic arts and editions.
 Highlighting the retrospectives at the Musée des Beaux Arts de Caen (France) and the Centre de la Gravure et de l'Image imprimée La Louviere (Belgium) in 2006.